sculptor-devops/docs/source/docs/commands/domains.md

 ```

 ## Certbot {#certbot}
-This command communicate with the certbot tool to obtain Let's Encrypts certificates; to run this command need the domain to be deployed before and be available on the web.
-The first operation is ***register*** and will run the certbot for the first time.
+This command communicates with the certbot tool to obtain Let's Encrypts certificates; to run this command you need the domain to be deployed before and to be available on the web.
+The first operation is ***register*** which will run the certbot for the first time.
 The second command ***deploy*** will apply certificates to your domain.
-After this operations the certificate will auto-renew and will be managed by the certbot.
+After these operations the certificate will auto-renew and will be managed by the certbot.
 ```shell
 $ sudo sculptor domain:certbot example.com register
 Running certbot register example.com: ✔